DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Of course, I decided to do so myself.
 I was the only one who was fit for it."

-With a firm smile, silver haired girl shook her head.
+With a firm smile, the silver haired girl shook her head.

 "Want to tell me to take it off?"

-"Even I'd say, you wouldn't listen.
+"Even if I'd say, you wouldn't listen.
 I already knew it...
-Even before."
+Even from before."

-Commander Jeanne, who could upon herself a hope of the mankind.
+Commander Jeanne, who took the name of the hope of mankind.
 She herself might not remember it.
-But in the world, where mankind won the great war, Jeanne and Kai were childhood friends who were living next to each other and getting along well.
+But in the world where mankind won the great war, Jeanne and Kai were childhood friends who lived next to each other and got along well.

-"If I start saying anything, you wouldn't listen."
+"If I started saying anything, you wouldn't listen."

 "By that...
-You mean me in the world, from where you're, Kai?
+You mean me in the world where you're from where, Kai?
 Where we've been childhood friends."

 "It is different now."